mapa17/Kaleidoscope/README.md

 # Kaleidoscope
-An infinit number of worlds
+An infinite number of worlds